 - Mental Health: Alcohol can worsen existing psychiatric disorders as well as trigger dormant ones.
 Those with both mental illness and substance use disorders have higher rates of attempting or committing suicide.

 - Safety: Sexual assault, abuse, other violent crimes, unprotected sex, and injuries are likelier to happen when under the influence.

 - Behavior: Intoxication also can cause criminal behavior, such as sexual assault, drunk driving, domestic violence, and vandalism, leading to possible jail time.

 - Education: Partying can lengthen the duration of college due to poor grades, which also means more student loans.

 All these consequences affect the ability to secure employment, enjoy healthy relationships, and achieve other life goals.
 Help your child see the bigger picture and establish a plan to avoid these repercussions.
 Show an example of responsible drinking, as well.

-For help in this important task, turn to Rehab After Work for our addiction awareness program.
-If your child needs treatment for college alcoholism, our compassionate, customized young-adult outpatient programs can help your child recover and transition to mature adulthood.
+For help in this important task, turn to Rehab After Work.
+If your child needs treatment for college alcoholism, our compassionate, customized outpatient programs can help your child recover and transition to mature adulthood.